autofac/Documentation/docs/integration/signalr.rst

       protected override void Dispose(bool disposing)
       {
-        // Dipose the hub lifetime scope when the hub is disposed. if (disposing && _hubLifetimeScope != null)
+        // Dispose the hub lifetime scope when the hub is disposed. if (disposing && _hubLifetimeScope != null)
         {
           _hubLifetimeScope.Dispose();